 If you were hit by a vehicle, you don’t have to deal with insurance adjusters or complex legal procedures on your own.
 The pedestrian accident attorneys in Coral Springs at Cindy Goldstein Law are ready to assess your case and explain your legal options.
-Call (954)346-5420 today to schedule a complimentary consultation.
+Call (954)346-5420 today to schedule a free, complimentary consultation.

 - Common negligent actions include speeding, distracted driving, and failing to yield at crosswalks.